Clostridium perfringens: Toxins, Gas Gangrene, Diagnosis

 Clinical manifestations

-C. perfringens infections are mostly polymicrobial involving other clostridia species.
+Many C. perfringens wound infections are polymicrobial and involve other clostridia.
 Various manifestations include:

 Clostridial Wound Infections